 The macoui hates loud noises, we will give a big blow of the foghorn each time.
 And the link that unites the macoui to the boat will come loose.
 Complicated ?
 Not that much…

-All that remains is to rename the boat without forgetting to thank Neptune by also pouring him a good drink of drink, starboard side.
+All that remains after that is to rename the boat without forgetting to thank Neptune by also pouring him a good libation, starboard side.

 VIKINGR, adventurer of the sea